U.S. hedge fund backs Jenkins' new-look Barclays

-LONDON (Reuters) - U.S. hedge fund firm Coherence Capital has bought bonds issued by British bank Barclays Plc (BARC.L) in the belief that new CEO Antony Jenkins’ more conservative approach will favor bondholders.
+LONDON, Sept 21 (Reuters) - U.S. hedge fund firm Coherence Capital has bought bonds issued by British bank Barclays Plc in the belief that new CEO Antony Jenkins’ more conservative approach will favour bondholders.

 Sal Naro, who set up Coherence in January and who was previously co-managing partner at $4.8 billion fund firm Sailfish Capital, said he sold out of Barclays bonds when news of its more than $450 million fine for rigging Libor interest rates broke in June.